-- b) Set the "Total Number of Intervals to Run" to 60 and the "Count Interval (sec)" to 15.
+b) Set the "Total Number of Intervals to Run" to 60 and the "Count Interval (sec)" to 15.
 This instructs the program to record the number of counts in 15-second intervals for the duration of 20 minutes.
-Click the "OFF" button to turn on the program and then click the "\rightarrow" button at the top of the window to start the counting.
-After 20 minutes, the program asks you for the name of the file to store the count information.
+Click the "OFF" button to turn on the program and then click the "→" button at the top of the window to start the counting.
+After

+- 20 minutes, the program asks you for the name of the file to store the count information.
 If necessary, you can stop the counting by clicking on the icon that looks like a stop sign. - c) Use the data stored in the file to histogram the number of counts per 15 seconds interval.
-Calculate the uncertainty of each data point and display the error on the histogram.
-Calculate the mean of the histogram and use it to calculate the expectations based on Poisson statistics.
-Superimpose the results on the histogram.
+Calculate the uncertainty of each data point (explain your calculation) and display the uncertainty on the histogram.
+Calculate the mean of the histogram and use it to calculate the expectation at each data point based on Poisson statistics.
+Superimpose the results on the histogram (not as a curve).
 Is the histogram consistent with the Poisson expectations?
 How many 15-sec intervals have zero counts and how many have 10 or more counts?
-What are your Poisson predictions.
+What are your Poisson predictions?
 Is your observation consistent with the predictions?